azarboon/ai-powered-cdk-best-practices/README.md

 ALL JavaScript and TypeScript files MUST pass ESLint validation before every commit, with zero warning tolerance.
 This strict check does not run during deployment—I chose this for faster troubleshooting and development.
 See `.eslintrc.json` for details.

-ESLint ensures code and comment quality on all changed JS and TS files using `lint-staged`.
+ESLint ensures code and comment quality on all JS and TS files in the project using a simplified, fast configuration with caching enabled for optimal performance.
 You can find all relevant details in the ESLINT\_\*.md files located in the project root.

 The pre-commit hook uses Husky.
 Below you can find more about its configuration and pre-commit flow.

 ### Eslint requirements

-- **Function Documentation**: All functions must have JSDoc comments
-- **Parameter Documentation**: All parameters must be documented
-- **Return Documentation**: All return values must be documented
-- **Complete Sentences**: Comments must end with periods
-- **TypeScript Best Practices**: Proper types, nullish coalescing, etc.
-- **Consistent Formatting**: Indentation, quotes, semicolons
+- **Code Formatting**: Consistent indentation, quotes, and semicolons
+- **Best Practices**: Modern JavaScript/TypeScript patterns (prefer-const, no-var)
+- **Syntax Validation**: TypeScript syntax checking without type-aware rules
+- **Unused Variables**: Detection with underscore prefix ignore pattern
+- **Performance Optimized**: Caching enabled for fast subsequent runs (~20 seconds)

 ## Setup